Is this legitimate? One-sided wage reduction because of my poor performance.

 Article ８, Labor Contract Law stipulates as follows.

 【Change to the Contents of a Labor Contract】

 Article 8 A Worker and an Employer may, by agreement, change any working conditions that constitute the contents of a labor contract.

-Meanwhile, some companies take one-sided wage cut measure regarding the next annual salary when they consider an employee dose not implement to provide service and labor worth to agreed wage, or poor performance.
-Is such unilateral treatment without worker’s consent legal or illegal?
+Meanwhile, some companies take one-sided wage cut measures regarding the next annual salary when they consider an employee does not implement to provide service and labor worth to agreed wage, or poor performance.
+Is such unilateral treatment without the worker’s consent legal or illegal?

 ■Company's rationale for wage cut treatment

-Let’s take a look at the case of wage cut based on the evaluation of worker’s performance and ability.
-Generally, the amount of annual salary is decided in accordance with individual employee’s performance and ability.
-When a company evaluates the worker’s performance dose not measure up to the company’s expectation, they reduce the salary for reason that a worker dose not implement his/her duty of providing labor/service commensurating to agreed level of salary.
+Let’s take a look at the case of wage cuts based on the evaluation of workers’ performance and ability.
+Generally, the amount of annual salary is decided in accordance with an individual employee’s performance and ability.
+When a company evaluates the worker’s performance does not measure up to the company’s expectation, they reduce the salary for reason that a worker does not implement his/her duty of providing labor/service commensurating to an agreed level of salary.

-However, as mentioned above, as employment contract is established based on mutual agreement between employer and employee, an employer cannot change employment condition including salary without employee’s consent or it’s equivalent.
-In other words, employers must meet following two requirements in order them to take wage-cut treatment legitimately.
+However, as mentioned above, as the employment contract is established based on mutual agreement between employer and employee, an employer cannot change employment conditions including salary without the employee’s consent or its equivalent.
+In other words, employers must meet the following two requirements in order to take wage-cut treatment legitimately.

 ■Article 7, Labor Contract Law